In a Nutshell

 If you don’t want to apply for a payday alternative loan in an emergency, here are a few other options you may want to explore.

-- Payment plan — If you need money for something like medical bills or overdue utilities, contact your creditor as soon as possible.
-Explain your situation and be frank about how much you can afford per month.
-You may also qualify for a hardship assistance program if one is offered in your community, or you could try to negotiate the debt.
+- Payment plan or assistance — If you need money for something like medical bills or overdue utilities, contact your creditor as soon as possible.
+Explain your situation and be frank about how much you can afford per month; you could be eligible for an extension on your due date or a payment arrangement.
+You may also qualify for a hardship assistance program if one is offered in your community.

 - Payday advance apps — An app like Dave or Earnin may give you small advances.
 The amounts are relatively low (usually $100 to $500) but could help cover an emergency or a short-term situation.